Glacier Bay landscape

 Web Access to View the Captions

-A great option for veiwing the captons is to visit our Web Access link.
+A great option for viewing the captons is to visit our Web Access link.
 One advantage of Web Access is the ablity to swipe left and right to scroll through the captions and galleries.

 You may want a 'hybrid' use of your drive... copy the folders with the images to your device, but use the website to browse the captions.